telerik/kendo-react-kb/docs/export-to-excel-multiple-grids.md

 ## Description

-I am trying to export multiple tables on one click action.
+How can I export multiple KendoReact Grids (tables) upon a single click action?

 ## Solution

-This can be achieved, by setting the second Grid sheet as a second sheet of the first document and only exporting the first one.
+Set the second Grid sheet as the second sheet of the first document and export only the first Grid.

 {% meta id:index height:760 %}
 {% embed_file grid/multiple-grid-export-excel/main.jsx preview %}